webkool/documentation/webkool-xml-api.md

 **Elements**

-handler, include, on, property, script, stylesheet, template.
+handler, include, on[1], property, script, stylesheet, template.

-The on element is accepted only if the client element is used inside a handler element.
+[1] The ‘on’ element is accepted only if the client element is used inside a handler element.